 Impressive stats: Fifty-two percent of all hotels in the U.S. have training about how to prevent and disrupt child sex trafficking.
 Six out of the 10 largest hotel chains in the world partner with ECPAT-USA and have access to training about human trafficking.

-We hope to launch a training program that planners, associations and travel managers can use to engage business travelers on the issue.
+What I am working on now: We hope to launch a training program that planners, associations and travel managers can use to engage business travelers on the issue.
 We want them to understand the issue and know how to spot and react to it.
 We are also launching a report giving guidance to hotels about laws aiming to engage hotels in the fight to combat human trafficking and child sexual exploitation.

-I am an advisory council member for Meeting Professionals Against Human Trafficking and sit on the Department of Transportation’s advisory committee on human trafficking.
+What I do outside of work: I am an advisory council member for Meeting Professionals Against Human Trafficking and sit on the Department of Transportation’s advisory committee on human trafficking.
 Completely outside of work, I like to cook and ride a bike!